A Fully Device-Independent Ternary Quantum Key Distribution Protocol Based on the Impossible Colouring Game: Description of Proposed TFDIQKD Protocol

 Alice and Bob aim to communicate over a potentially insecure channel to which an eavesdropper, Eve, may have access.
-To securely establish a shared secret cryptographic key over such an unreliable or insecure channel, they require a Quantum Key Distribution (QKD) protocol.
-Ideally, the key should be generated without relying on trusted devices in order to eliminate vulnerabilities arising from potential side-channel attacks.
+To securely establish a shared secret key over such an unreliable or insecure channel, they require a QKD protocol.
+Ideally, the key should be generated without relying on trusted devices.
 Furthermore, they seek to generate a shared secret key that is classically impossible to compromise and achieves a sufficiently high key rate.
-These considerations motivate the development of the Device-Independent Quantum Key Distribution (DIQKD) protocol proposed in this work.
+These considerations motivate the development of the DIQKD protocol proposed in this work.

 In our proposed DIQKD protocol, we assume that Alice and Bob each possess three black boxes, denoted by $D_{1}^{A}$, $D_{2}^{A}$, $D_{3}^{A}$ for Alice and $D_{1}^{B}$, $D_{2}^{B}$, $D_{3}^{B}$ for Bob, respectively.
 The first two black boxes of Alice accept inputs $\ket{v_1}$ and $\ket{v_2}$, where $v_1, v_2 \in V^{\text{KS}}$ (a subset of $\mathbb{R}^3$ satisfying the Kochen-Specker property), such that $\ket{v_1}$ and $\ket{v_2}$ are orthogonal.
 The remaining black box of Alice accepts as input a vector $\ket{v_a}$, where $v_a$ is any vector in $\mathbb{R}^3$ (not necessarily from $V^{\text{KS}}$), such that $\ket{v_a}$ is orthogonal to both $\ket{v_1}$ and $\ket{v_2}$.